Associate in Science

-- Complete the Health Education Systems, Inc. Admission Test (HESI-A2) and include the results in the PTA application file.
+- Complete the Health Education Systems, Inc. Admission Test (HESI-A2) with a score at least a 75% averaged across all categories and include the results in the PTA application file.

 - Applicants must have completed 23 credit hours of prerequisite coursework, including ENC 1101 or ENC 1101C or ENC 1102 , DEP 2004 or PSY 1012, BSC 2085C, , or higher-level MAC prefix course or or or or , or higher level PHY prefix course and a Humanities course, all with a minimum grade of C and minimum combined grade point average of 2.5 prior to beginning the Professional (PHT prefix) coursework phase of the PTA program.

-- Applicants must submit documented evidence verifying completion of a minimum of 20 hours of observation, volunteer service, and/or work experience in physical therapy.
+- Applicants must submit documented evidence verifying completion of a minimum of 10 hours of outpatient and 10 hours of inpatient observation, volunteer service, and/or work experience in physical therapy.
 Verification forms can be obtained from the PTA department.